snowplow-archive/snowplow.github.com/about/jobs/data-engineer.md

 ## Product engineering

-Over the past four years Snowplow has grown into the industry-leading open-source event data pipeline, consisting of a dizzying array of user-facing products, SDKs and software libraries.
+Over the past four years Snowplow has grown into the industry-leading open-source event data pipeline ([main repository](https://github.com/snowplow/snowplow)), consisting of a dizzying array of user-facing products, SDKs and software libraries.

 All of these 30+ projects are products in some sense, but Snowplow is not a packaged SaaS product – instead, our various user constituencies (data analysts, developers, devops) interact with the platform via SQL, software SDKs and public APIs; being open source, the Snowplow codebase is itself an important user-facing aspect of the product.